-We sat down for a panel discussion with Andrew Kabrit COO and Co-founder of Seez App, Namrata Balwani, Ex-Head Digital Marketing and Customer Analytics at Landmark Group, Pallav Singhvi Head of CRM and Loyalty at Tajawal, and Gaurav Chhaparwal, Analytics Leader and Advisor at MoEngage.
+We sat down for a panel discussion with Andrew Kabrit COO and Co-founder of Seez App, Namrata Balwani, Ex-Head of Digital Marketing and Customer Analytics at Landmark Group, Pallav Singhvi Head of CRM and Loyalty at Tajawal, and Gaurav Chhaparwal, Analytics Leader and Advisor.
 We bring you some excerpts from this insightful discussion.

-Gaurav: The one metric I’ve loved is from a business point you just think of how many transactions do you want.
+Gaurav: The one metric I’ve loved from a business point is to just think of how many transactions you want.
 What is the frequency of transactions you expect from your customers?
-From e-commerce, you say every quarter I want my customers to do one transaction. so look at last month’s customers as a percentage of customers between 1 and 4 months ago- so the average transaction period is 1 quarter.
-From the people who were caught in one quarter how many of them have transacted again in the next one month.
-This number very simple metrics give you a sense of how many repeat customers you’re getting on the customer base.
+For e-commerce, you say every quarter I want my customers to do one transaction.
+So look at last month’s customers as a percentage of customers between 1 and 4 months ago- so the average transaction period is 1 quarter.
+From the people who you identify in one quarter, how many of them have transacted again in the next one month.
+This simple metric gives you a sense of how many repeat customers you’re getting from the customer base.
 If you’re actually able to move this metric, you can get people to buy again, within 3 months.

-Andrew: For us like one thing we look at is the number of app sessions that come through, like how many people are actually using the app along with the user name and how often.
-But that is also counter-intuitive because if we do our job really well you should spend very little time you know.
-So, instead of looking at the app sessions themselves, we’re looking at how many cars are they contacting and then that drives it in combination with the app session.
-But we don’t look purely at just that one KPI because looking at just the one KPI might find us in the wrong direction so we look at the overall picture.
+Andrew: For us, the one thing we look at is the number of app sessions that come through, how many people are actually using the app, and how often.
+But that is also counter-intuitive because if we do our job really well they should spend very little time on the app, you know.
+So, instead of looking at the app sessions themselves, we’re looking at how many KPIs they are contacting, and then that drives it in combination with the app session.
+But we don’t look purely at just that one KPI because it might find us in the wrong direction so we look at the overall picture.
 We have a huge sheet with a lot of metrics and we look at how those numbers play together and then use that to actually draw a picture of what happened this week.

-Namrata: Before you start unifying customer profiles what’s really important is to first understand the customer journey.
+Namrata: Before you start unifying customer profiles, what’s really important is to first understand the customer journey.
 What are the interaction points?
-And if you want to bridge those gaps what are the gaps that you want to bridge.
-The second thing is to see that if this is the ideal customer journey, how do we change our marketing sales organization to meet the journey.
-And you also need to look at what is the data analytics; what you want from a business standpoint, and not as an outcome of creating a single view of the customer at the starting point.
-Most of the businesses also have third party cloud deployments which are based on certain needs that we had, over time, and we had to deploy cloud solutions.
+And if you want to bridge those gaps what are the gaps that you want to bridge?
+The second thing is to see that if this is the ideal customer journey, how do we change our marketing and sales organization to meet the journey?
+And you also need to look at the data analytics; what you want from a business standpoint, and not as an outcome of creating a single view of the customer at the starting point.
+Most businesses also have third party cloud deployments which are based on certain needs that we had.
+Over time, we had to deploy cloud solutions.

-Gaurav: We keep talking about that 20% of customers who are responsible for 80% of the revenue, I think it’s very true even for data in terms of the value of data.
+Gaurav: We keep talking about 20% of customers who are responsible for 80% of the revenue, I think it’s very true even for data in terms of the value of data.
 What ends up happening is in chasing the single customer view, you come up with a very comprehensive 360-degree view.
-Instead, if you can just pick up the most important data points, it’s important for you to understand what data points are those 20 % data points which correspond to 80% value.
+Instead, if you can just pick up the most important data points, it’s important for you to understand what data points are in that 20 % that corresponds to 80% value.

-Andrew: So the way we actually approach our users is that we don’t try to put the journey through what happened how they should use it.
-We’re looking at how they actually do things and how they want to do things like sometimes, understand how their life actually works and see how can we actually fit our app inside that now that’s really hard because there are so many different personas out there.
-But if you can just find a good chunk of those people and see what they have in common, it doesn’t need to be very advanced things like most of these things can actually be picked up with some very simple trends that they are doing.
-But if you can pick those up, you can start figuring out how to optimize towards these points it will help you a long way about getting to the actual goal which changes, depending on what your business is.
+Andrew: So the way we approach our users is that we don’t try to build the journey as to what happened, but how they are using it.
+We’re looking at how they do things and how they want to do things.
+Understand how their life actually works and see how can we actually fit our app inside that.
+That’s really hard because there are so many different personas out there.
+But if you can just find a good chunk of those people and see what they have in common, it doesn’t need to be very advanced things.
+Most of these things can actually be picked up with some very simple trends that they are doing.
+But if you can pick those up, you can start figuring out how to optimize these points.
+It will help you a long way in getting to the actual goal which changes, depending on what your business is.

-Gaurav: Tools, I would say, more often than not are actually market independent.
-Unless you have these very specific market tie-up requirement where some tool can plug it into that market or as language support says for example in this market not in UAE in as much as in Saudi, you need to be Arabic supportive you know if there is a tool that does not have Arabic support.
-I mean you probably cannot do, barring those odd cases as long as you have a tool that as Andrew said you know works with the people you have, it solves business problems that you’re trying to tackle with it, those are the tools you should be looking at.
-I don’t think the market that specifically makes a massive impact on the tool selection.
+Gaurav: Tools, I would say, more often than not, are actually market-independent.
+Unless you have these very specific market tie-up requirements where some tool can plug into that market or as language support.
+Say for example, in this market, not in UAE in as much as in Saudi, you need to have Arabic language support.
+If there is a tool that does not have Arabic support, you probably cannot do, barring those odd cases as long as you have a tool that as Andrew said, works with the people you have, it solves business problems that you’re trying to tackle with it, those are the tools you should be looking at.
+I don’t think the market makes a massive impact on tool selection.